azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

     ...
 ```

-Requests to the stubbed websocket should be sent over to the websocket context root path `/ws/` (i.e.: `protocol_scheme://addreess:port/ws/`), plus the stubbed request URI path.
-For example:

-* Insecure (`ws://`), e.g.: `ws://localhost:8882/ws/demo/web-socket/1`
-* Secure (`wss://`), e.g.: `wss://localhost:7443/ws/demo/web-socket/1`

-To note, if you want to make secure websocket requests (i.e.: over TLS), you have to add to your client certificate trust store stubby4j's self-signed certificate (if you have not provided your own), see [Client-side TLS configuration](../README.md#client-side-tls-configuration) and [Making requests over TLS](../README.md#making-requests-over-tls) for more information

-First, let's understand how to declare a websocket configuration.
 The following is a fully-populated example with multiple `web-socket` objects:

 <details>
   <summary><code>Click to expand</code></summary>